nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 ---
 title: A Time-domain Finite Volume Method approach for the Simulation of Sound Propagation in Porous Half-Space Medium
 date: 2019-02-21 21:42:59
-tags: [porous media,finite volume method,numerical simulation]
+tags: [porous materials,finite volume method,numerical simulation]
 ---

 A time-domain finite volume method solver was developed for the simulation of wave propagation in porous media, in which the variables is vertex-centered arrangement and the solver is based on Zwikker and Kosten(Z-K) Model.
 The boundary condition between porous media and non-viscous fluid was discussed.
 This approach is validated by serial numerical results.